-After the amendment to the AMA, effective as of 31 January 2010, the thresholds capture domestic sales by a foreign company that does not have a subsidiary in Japan and any foreign-to-foreign transactions should be notified so long as they satisfies the thresholds.
+After the amendment to the AMA effective as of 31 January 2010, the thresholds capture domestic sales by a foreign company that does not have a subsidiary in Japan and any foreign-to-foreign transactions should be notified so long as they satisfies the thresholds.

-It appears that the JFTC will not hesitate to investigate a foreign-to-foreign transaction if it will result in substantial restraint in trade.
-As mentioned in the subsection above, 'The nature of the substantive test for the assessment of mergers', the JFTC may open investigation when it finds substantive issues, regardless of whether the transaction satisfies the notification thresholds or not.
-For example, in 2008, the JFTC opened investigations in relation to the acquisition by BHP Billiton of shares issued by Rio Tinto, which was a purely foreign-to-foreign transaction, and actively investigated the transaction.
+It appears that the JFTC will not hesitate to investigate a foreignto-foreign transaction if it will result in substantial restraint in trade.
+As we mentioned above, the JFTC may open investigation when it finds substantive issues, regardless of whether the transaction satisfies the notification thresholds or not.
+For example, in 2008, the JFTC opened investigations in relation to the acquisition by BHP Billiton of shares issued by Rio Tinto, which was a purely foreign-toforeign transaction, and actively investigated the transaction.

-In order to facilitate the investigation of international transactions, the JFTC has entered into anti-monopoly cooperation agreements with Canada, Europe and the United States.
-In addition, the JFTC has entered into economic partnership agreements with countries including Peru, India, Switzerland, Vietnam, Indonesia, Thailand, Chile, Philippines, Malaysia, Mexico, and Singapore.
+In order to facilitate the investigation of international transactions, the JFTC has entered into an antimonopoly cooperation agreement with each of Canada, the European Commission and the United States.
+In addition, the JFTC entered into economic partnership agreements with various countries such as Peru, India, Switzerland, Vietnam, Indonesia, Thailand, Chile, Philippines, Malaysia, Mexico, and Singapore.